easy-swoole/doc-old/Manual/3.x/En/Introduction/autoload.md

 ## Autoload

-Can be configured in composer.json.
-Such as:
+Autoload can be configured in composer.json.
+For example:

 ```json
 {